WiLS Events

 Read more about and register for this Taco Tuesday set of vendor presentations at https://www.wils.org/do/coop/taco-tuesdays/

-The 2025 Ideas to Action Fund application period is open through June 2nd.
-The proposal form and reporting are built to be simple and quick so awardees can focus on the success of the work and the benefits to their communities.
+The WiLS Ideas to Action Fund helps turn bold ideas into real impact, offering grants of up to $5,000 for projects that support innovation, collaboration, and shared learning across member organizations.
+Now is the perfect time to start planning your proposal!
+The application period is open from April 6th through June 1st.
+The proposal form and reporting are simple and lightweight so applicants can focus on the success of the work and the benefits to their community.

 Read more about and register for this Taco Tuesday set of vendor presentations at https://www.wils.org/do/coop/taco-tuesdays/